kmayerb/knead-docker/README.md

         -resume
 ```

-These look fancy but they are means of passing parameters to the nf-script. --flag will be passed to params.flag in the main.nf script.
+The run.sh is a means of passing parameters to the nf-script. --flag will be passed to params.flag in the main.nf script.

 For instance **params.batchfiles** appears in the script in instantiation of the first Channel: